VBAStillLives/VBAStillLives.github.io/about.markdown

 This blog was created to share my knowledge of the Microsoft Applications I work most with, and to provide basic VBA tutorials and examples.
 Anyone working in finance, marketing, sales, operations, analytics, or any job that entails the heavy use of Excel spreadshseets and other Microsoft Office Applications will find something of value in this blog.

+There was a time in my life where I couldn't read or write a single bit of code.
+I'd look at an integrated development environment (IDE) or code editor and not understand a single line of code.
+So this blog is very much written for the non-programmer.
+You only need to have experience with Excel or Access for this to be meaningful for you.

-I want you to be empowered with full potential of the applications you use at your desk every single day to get the job done.
+I want you to be empowered with full potential of the applications you use at your desk every single day.
 Learning a little bit of VBA will give you some serious productivity gains; letting you focus more of your valuable time on what makes you good at your actual job.